lbelzile/experimental-F21/content/example/01-introduction.markdown

 We consider data from Baumann et al. (1992).
 The abstract of the paper provides a brief description of the study

 > This study investigated the effectiveness of explicit instruction in think aloud as a means to promote elementary students’ comprehension monitoring abilities.
 Sixty-six fourth-grade students were randomly assigned to one of three experimental groups: (a) a Think-Aloud (TA) group, in which students were taught various comprehension monitoring strategies for reading stories (e.g., self-questioning, prediction, retelling, rereading) through the medium of thinking aloud; (b) a Directed Reading-Thinking Activity (DRTA) group, in which students were taught a predict-verify strategy for reading and responding to stories; or (c) a Directed Reading Activity (DRA) group, an instructed control, in which students engaged in a noninteractive, guided reading of stories.
-The primary quantitative analyses involved two planned orthogonal contrasts—effect of instruction (TA + DRTA vs. 2 x DRA) and intensity of instruction (TA vs. DRTA)—for three whole-sample dependent measures: (a) an error detection test, (b) a comprehension monitoring questionnaire, and (c) a modified cloze test.

 We have multiple columns for each of the tests (pre-intervention and post-intervention) from Baumann et al. (1992).
 For the time being, we focus on the first, `pretest`, which was used to act as control and to ensure that the random allocation of students to the three treatment groups resulted in similar average performances.
 This allows allows us to perform paired comparisons at a later stage by subtracting post- and pre-intervention scores to check their progress.